jozr/temporary/README.md

 Like most algorithms, Levenshtein Distance has some shortcomings.

 For example, the word 'receive' in English is easy to misspell.
 Often the 'i' and 'e' are switched in typing mistakes or otherwise.
 Using the Levenshtein Distance algorithm, the strings 'recieve' and 'receipt' are both 2 substitutional edit operations away from 'receive'.
-This is particularly problematic because it's much more likely for someone to spell 'receive' as 'receive' while the word 'receipt' is semantically very different.
+This is particularly problematic because it's much more likely for someone to spell 'receive' as 'recieve' while the word 'receipt' is semantically very different.

 Another scientist named Frederick Damerau proposed an improvement to the Levenshtein Distance algorithm to account for character switches like the 'i' and 'e' in the case of 'receive' vs. 'recieve'.